score-framework/py.doc/docs/tutorial/http/article.rst

 Article Route
 -------------

 We will now create a route to display our articles.
-Here is the basic route, that we will expand shortly, in the file ``http/article.py``:
+Here is the basic route that we will expand shortly.
+Add it to the end of the file ``moswblog/http.py``:

 .. code-block:: python

-    from .router import router
-    import blog.db as db

     @router.route('article', '/article/{article.id}')
     def article(ctx, article: db.Article):